KimTisott/ProjectEuler_C/README.md

 Here are some performance rules I've followed when writing the code:
 - Allocate the minimum amount of memory
 - Iterate through only the values you need
-- Avoid nested and/or conditional loops
+- Use as little conditions as possible

 ### TODO